Ancient monument: Modern preservation

 The modern preservation techniques consist of physical planning and zoning.
 Physical planning at archaeological sites around ancient monuments help direct the vehicle and pedestrian traffic from sensitive areas.
 Additionally, zoning is a key principle of physical planning at monumental sites.
 It refers to the physical development and protection of sites in various zones of contact or distance from important resources.
 Zoning also enables certain amenities and visitor services to be managed in an effective manner.
 There are several approaches to physical planning and zoning at historic monuments.
 As each site has its own unique environmental concerns and needs, zoning may vary from one to two zones or at times, several zones to protect and manage the area.

 Issues that ancient monuments such as historical buildings face can be linked to internal and external environmental factors.
 This include the new changes that can add improvements to the interior of the building can also lead to new factors that cause decay.
-The example Feilden used was of traditional and historical building construction “breathes” are useful as it enables the “easy passage of moisture vapor”.
+The example Feilden used was of traditional and historical building construction "breathes" are useful as it enables the "easy passage of moisture vapor".
 In these cases, vapour checks and monitoring the environmental factors for balance is required.
-Other modern methods include preventive maintenance through acts such as the reduction of traffic vibration and/or air pollution through town planning controls.
+Other modern methods include preventive maintenance through acts such as the reduction of traffic vibration or air pollution through town planning controls.
 As a maintenance strategy, this conservative activity is considered as an important protective method without intervention.

 Tourism

 Heritage tourism

-Following the mass decolonisation period post World War II, identity through remains, the past and landscapes became more common and global tourism exponentially increased.
-With the rise of globalisation, tourism has grown to become a type of commodity during the twenty-first century with new places and elements to discover.
-In addition to this, the exoticism and romanticism around experiencing other “more authentic” cultures have contributed to heritage and cultural tourism.
+Following the mass decolonisation period after World War II, identity through remains, the past and landscapes became more common; and global tourism rapidly increased.
+With the rise of globalisation, tourism has grown to become a type of commodity during the 21st century, with new places and elements to discover.
+In addition to this, the exoticism and romanticism around experiencing other "more authentic" cultures have contributed to heritage and cultural tourism.
 As a result, ancient monuments are linked to heritage tourism because of the cultural and national aspect that the monuments embody.
-Heritage tours comprise a number of types including religious tourism and patriotic tourism.
-In the case of ancient monuments, both types of heritage tourism apply.
+Heritage tours (including tours of ancient monuments) may include religious tourism and patriotic tourism.